nervosnetwork/rfcs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md

 Note that even though the script only requires part of the serialized TX data, the syscall still charges based on the full serialized data size.

+#### Load TX Hash

+*Load TX Hash* syscall first consumes 10 initial cycles, it then measures the size of the serialized transaction hash(for now, this is 32 bytes): for every single byte in the data, it consumes 10 more cycles.

+Note that even though the script only requires part of the serialized TX hash, the syscall still charges based on the full serialized hash size.

 #### Load Cell

 *Load Cell* syscall first consumes 100 initial cycles, it then measures the size of the serialized cell structure data: for every single byte in the serialized data, it consumes 100 more cycles.